karandave211/karandave211.github.io/_posts/2026-04-23-ai-in-marketing-research.md

   - AI
   - Marketing
   - Research
-excerpt: "A university dissertation analyzing how Meta, Amazon, Spotify, and Netflix use AI strategically in their marketing."
+excerpt: "A BBA dissertation analysis of how Meta, Amazon, Spotify, and Netflix use AI differently.
+Key takeaways for marketers →"
 ---
 ## Research Overview

 This dissertation investigates the strategic implementation and impact of Artificial Intelligence (AI) in modern marketing through an analysis of four industry-defining companies: **Meta Platforms, Amazon, Spotify, and Netflix**.